-Based in Phoenix, AJJ is celebrating their 15th year as a band by releasing the best album they've ever made.
-With their wonderfully weird turns of phrase and oddball word pairings that define vocalist Sean Bonnette's lyricism, combined with an impossible-to-duplicate counterpart in bassist Ben Gallaty, Phoenix-based folk punk outfit AJJ is simply one of the greatest bands to ever exist.
+Between their wonderfully weird turns of phrase and oddball word pairings from vocalist Sean Bonnette's lyricism, and an impossible-to-duplicate counterpart in bassist Ben Gallaty, Phoenix-based folk punk outfit AJJ is simply one of the greatest bands to ever exist.
 FFO: Neutral Milk Hotel, The Mountain Goats, MAGA guillotines

 Aaron West & The Roaring Twenties

 Aaron West and The Roaring Twenties is as much a band as it is a story.
 The band plays Americana, and the story follows a man named Aaron who, after a series of devastating losses, wanders the country looking for purpose, direction, and redemption.
-Both are the creation of Dan Campbell, best known as the vocalist of The Wonder Years.
+Both are the creation of The Wonder Years vocalist Dan Campbell.

-Little do people know, Chris Farren was born hot, which is why he named his most recent album Born Hot.
-The sensitive-goofball dichotomy Chris has become known for mixes brilliantly with his inventive spin on classic power-pop, with flashes of folk, punk, and even ‘50s doo-wop.
+Not enough are talking about this: Chris Farren was born hot, which is why he named his most recent album Born Hot.
+The sensitive-goofball dichotomy Chris has become known for mixes brilliantly with his takes on classic power-pop, with flashes of folk, punk, and even ‘50s doo-wop.
 Simply put, he's perfect.

 "Play fast."
 It's a phrase tied with Michigan’s Dogleg since the very beginning, when guitarist Alex Stoitsiadis taped the words to his guitar, signifying to the crowd exactly what they were about to be experiencing.
 Since that time in 2016, the project has gone from a solo bedroom-emo dream to a mature and fierce four-piece punk force.

 Boston four-piece Future Teens make “bummer pop” that hits home, and hits hard.
 They just get you, no matter what you’re going through or where you’re at in your life or relationships.
-It’s the reason why pretty much every song on their latest album Breakup Season hits home, and hits hard.
+It’s Mitski meets Modern Baseball.

-Genreless and just as disjointed as they are cohesive, Los Angeles-based newcomers glass beach use mathy guitar leads, catchy drum grooves, melodic basslines, and the constant interplay of horns, synths, and even the intermittent theremin to set the perfect scene for vocalist J McClendon’s stunning vocal performance on their ambitious debut, the first glass beach album.
+Genreless Los Angeles-based newcomers glass beach wrap mathy guitar leads around catchy drum and bass grooves, then layer that base with horns, synths, and the occasional theremin, to set the perfect scene for vocalist J McClendon’s stunning vocal performances.

 Hit Like A Girl

-Hit Like A Girl is as much a band as it is a movement.
-Fronted by Nicolle Maroulis (they/them), who is also the founder of the band's own non-profit No More Dysphoria, the NJ-based project serves as a way to inspire others to use their voices like never before.
+New Jersey’s Hit Like A Girl is as much a band as it is a movement.
+Fronted by Nicolle Maroulis (they/them), who is also the founder of the band's own non-profit No More Dysphoria, the band serves as a way to inspire others to use their voices like never before.

 Jeff Rosenstock was an anxious kid who grew into an anxious adult, creating music along the way with bands like Bomb The Music Industry!.
 Now he plays with his bi-coastal band of rad musicians, mixing punk heart with diverse instrumentation and occasional accuracy.
 Jeff has spent most of the last two years composing all of the music for the Cartoon Network breakout program, Craig of the Creek, which began airing in 2018.